LinkedIn Company Page 10 Ways to Leverage it

 Here are three easy steps to create LinkedIn® Showcase pages:

-Step #3: Optimize Native Content to Your LinkedIn Company Page
+Step #3: Optimize Native Content for Your LinkedIn Company Page

 Make the “About Us” section about your audience.
 Don’t focus on your mission, years, business, or even company story here.
 Instead, make it about your buyer.
 After all, they are the hero of this story.
 Let them know who you help and how you solve their problem(s).